 Our second assumption is temporary, but will be used to establish a base for our control system.
 We will assume the system is single input, single output, and then add the additional input and output as our system functions correctly.
 This will reduce the load of things we need to learn at a time, while still getting a product prepared.

-Our final assumption will be that an MPC is the best possible control system we can use.
-This will reduce research time, and allow us to dive straight into our design.

 Stake holders